Reading time

 Video formats and localized elements boost campaign performance.

-Even small details — like culturally familiar words — can have a big impact on results.
+Even small details — like using familiar words — can make a big difference.

 Collaborations with influencers and UGC creators are an investment in long-term success.